mobelfki/Covid19-MAR/README.md

 # Covid19-MAR
 The current code helps to fit and estimate the cumulative number of Covid-19 in Morocco using data published by the government.
+Data fitted using the logistic function with 4 parameters:

+                              a/(b+exp(c*x+d))
+The 5-sigma and 2-sigma intervals are plotted, and estimation for the next 4 days with its uncertainties
 # Data
 There are two files of data :
   - coronaMar.csv : contain the same data published by the government day-by-day